-The pop up Stadium for Nuffield Theatre's production The Saints In the hope that football might provide one route, Hodges commissioned Luke Barnes, an award-winning playwright and Liverpool fan, to write something that would speak to people who might more naturally associate drama with 3 o’clock on Saturday afternoons than half past seven on a Saturday evening.
+In the hope that football might provide one route, Hodges commissioned Luke Barnes, an award-winning playwright and Liverpool fan, to write something that would speak to people who might more naturally associate drama with 3 o’clock on Saturday afternoons than half past seven on a Saturday evening.
 And he set about the ambitious project of building the Nuffield’s own stadium-cum-theatre in which to present it.

 The result, designed and constructed by the London architecture studio Assemble, is remarkable: put together in a matter of weeks, it really does feel like a miniature stadium, its stands, floodlights and scoreboard making good use of the commonalities between football and drama.

 “Sarah Kane said that Old Trafford was her favourite theatre,” Hodges, an Ipswich fan, observes.
 “This is about the games, but it’s also about the experience of being a fan – the Saturday routine, the journey you go on, the mates you meet, the pubs you stop off at, the fanatics you walk past, the concession stands, and then this euphoric feeling as you come out into the stand, into the noise.”

 According to Hodges, this drive for verisimilitude has been almost too successful: on press night, he says, two drunken fans came in “who I think really thought it was a football match”.
 They left pretty quickly.
 The night I attend is a little more sedate.

 With a cast of eight and the steeply raked seats only half-full, it’s not easy for the cast of the play (sensibly entitled The Saints) to meet those lofty ambitions when I go to see the show that evening.
 But they make a decent fist of it.